Noncommutative Chern-Simons theory and exotic geometry emerging from the lowest Landau level: Emergence of Chern-Simons gauge theory

 where $a^b$ is actually a Chern-Simons gauge potential as will be shown below.
 The constant $\theta$ is taken to be $\theta=1/\nu=m$ for later convenience.

 Define the {\it zweibein} $e_{0\alpha}^a$ by $g_{0ab}= e_{0\alpha a}e_{0b}^\alpha$, with $\alpha=1,2$ the frame index.
 Since $g_0$ is symmetric and unimodular, the vector $x_{ia}$ may be written as

 $e^\alpha_{ia}$ looks like a local "{\it zweibein}".
 However, it is difficult to locally define a {\it zweibein} or a metric in a discrete system.
-This motivates us to study an emergent geometry in the {\em continuum} effective theory which is discussed in detail in Section 3.
+This motivates us to study an emergent geometry in the { continuum} effective theory which is discussed in detail in Sec.
+III.